Thamir-73/ideagnUpdated/source/_posts/definitions.md

 Same approach could be juxtaposed to words, we sometimes think the disagreement lies somewhere else, but it actually turns out, a lot of the times, in the meanings of the words themselves.

-One other great thing about contemplating on definitions, is that, it will branch your thought process into more well-structured questions.
+One other great thing about contemplating definitions, is that, it will branch your thought process into more well-structured questions.

 And really the quality of your questions, will determine how far you reach when it comes to understanding something.